 - Go to the Settings menu of your device

-- You can check and uncheck the option to create a backup
+- You can now check or uncheck the option to create a backup depending on your preferences.

-- Towards the bottom of the screen you have the option to reset the phone to factory Settings, tap on it.
+- Towards the bottom of the screen, you will notice the option to Reset to Factory Settings.

-How can I find out if the GPS problem I am facing is hardware related or software related?
+How can I determine if the GPS problem I face is hardware-related or software-related?

-When your phone is unable to connect to any of the satellites then there is a chance that the device is either facing a problem because of an obstruction or the hardware of your device is not functioning properly.
+If your phone cannot connect to a satellite, there is a chance that the device is facing a hardware problem.

 What should I do if my GPS is not telling the location accurately?

 You will require an app to calibrate the compass of your device.
-GPS Essentials is a good app, available on the Play Store, which can help you calibrate the compass of your device.
-Download and install this app.
-Open it and tap on Compass.
+GPS Essentials is a good app on the Play Store which can help you calibrate your device's compass.
+Download and install the app.

-To calibrate the compass, you must use your phone to draw the figure 8 in the air.
-Once you wave your phone in the air creating the pattern of the number 8, sideways, you will be able to calibrate the compass.
-Draw the pattern a couple of times so that the phone’s compass is properly calibrated.
+- You must use your phone to draw figure 8 in the air to calibrate the compass.
+Once you wave your phone in the air creating the pattern of the number 8 sideways, you will be able to calibrate the compass.

 How can I refresh my GPS data?